PicturElements/lib/README.md

     </b>
   </summary>

   As a general rule, the most pertinent data to the object receives priority over other data, and is put at the top.
-Similarly, grouping of properties with similar characteristics is also preferred over shorthand definitions.
+Similarly, grouping of properties with similar characteristics also take precedence over shorthand definitions.
 </details>

 <details>